 On the other hand, some non-gamers possess a great combination of attributes and you don’t want to miss out on a great candidate just because they don’t play your game.

 How hiring and onboarding for games companies is evolving

 A tolerance for ambiguity was once a critical attribute for successful new hires, but the industry has started to evolve.
 Roles are becoming more specialized and structured, and the ambiguity inherent in the game development process is becoming more confined to creative teams.
 That frees up HR, finance and other corporate teams to tighten up their processes with firm direction.

 Other long-overdue changes are happening in the industry too, particularly around diversity and inclusion.
 Nowadays, candidates want to see more diversity in games, and among their colleagues.
 Top gaming talent also want the hiring process to be smooth and sophisticated.
 Where game developers used to revel in long, often disorganized hiring processes, companies can differentiate based on a fast and seamless transition from interview to offer.

 Candidates are also looking for incentives and perks like flexible schedules, lavish parties and extensive learning opportunities, along with a variety of wellness programs.
 It also means creating more organized onboarding programs.
 These can all help woo and retain candidates in the evolving world of games, where mental health is becoming more highly prioritized among employees.

 Post-COVID hiring outlook

 Even though the pandemic accelerated industry growth, it also created additional challenges for development and support teams.
-That's why, despite the monetary and other incentives, Won says work-life balance is going to become an even bigger differentiator among games companies.
+That's why, despite the monetary and other incentives, work-life balance will become an even bigger differentiator among games companies.